helblinglilly/aws-pocketbase/Readme.md

-# aws
+# aws-pocketbase

-This terraform setup will deploy Pocketbase to a single EC2 instance and deploy it to a subdomain that you point at Route 53.
-It will redirect http to https traffic and manage the SSL certificate for you.
+This terraform setup will deploy up to multiple Pocketbase instances to a single EC2 instance and configure subdomains and SSL certificates as well as Cloudwatch resource alerting.

-Pocketbase will live on its own EBS volume, a snapshot of which will by default be taken every 24h and retained for 7 days.
+Pocketbase instances will live on a shared EBS volume separate from the OS, a snapshot of which will by default be taken every 24h and retained for 7 days.
 This is the only backup mechanism provided.

-Pocketbase will be deployed to `pocketbase.yourdomain.tld`
+You will need to set up a subdomain that can be managed by AWS which your Pocketbase instances will be deployed to.

-You will still need to bring your own SMTP server.
-A start has been made to configure SES automatically, but it's still a WIP.
+Email setup is currently not supported.
+You will need to provide your own SMTP server.

+S3 backups within Pocketbase are not supported out of the box.
+You will need to provide your own S3 bucket and credentials.

-## Get set up
+## Getting set up

 ### With AWS